IRELAND GOLF HOLIDAYS – 13 BEAUTIFUL AND AFFORDABLE GOLF COURSES FOR BEGINNERS

 But even if you are the proud owner of your 54 card, it makes sense not to go on holiday to big, busy courses.
 Even if there is no handicap requirement, you will not have the pace of play that you need on such courses to enjoy the game.

 I used to have a German membership card and handicap and hardly needed it in Ireland.
-By the way, we live here (second home).
-In summer we run our motorbike rental business south of Dublin (www.easycruiser.tours) and also have nice guest rooms for travellers – also for golfers.
+By the way, we live here (second home) and know the island very well.

 So back to your beginner’s golf holiday: